Theomat/pltpublish/README.md

 - `setup` calls all `setup_*` methods
 - `setup_colorblind` configures matplotlib to use a colorblind palette
 - `setup_latex_fonts` configures matplotlib to use LaTeX fonts
-- `save_fig` acts like `pyplot.save_fig` but guarantees a minimum dpi, that the grid is on and removes outer white space
+- `save_fig` acts like `pyplot.savefig` but guarantees a minimum dpi, that the grid is on and removes outer white space
 - `extract_legend_as_figure` extracts the legend of your figure and plots it on another new figure
 - `layout_for_subplots` finds automatically a good layout given the number of plots you have to plot on the same figure